jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

 Description:  The grouping variant of Item, which may contain further instances of Item, in an ordered list.
-This provides the root ItemType for arbitrarily complex structures.
+This can serve as the root component for arbitrarily complex structures.

 DvAdapterType
 -------------